 - SAFETY He doesn't feel safe to share things.
 This may come partly from your experience together, but it can also come from other past experiences as well.
 The origins aren’t as important as just being aware that he feels unsafe and that safety and trust needs to be built between you two.

 - HISTORY Obviously you have a history of fighting over this topic.
 History has a way of becoming like a snow ball rolling down a hill.
 It gets rolling faster and faster, gets bigger and bigger, and becomes harder and harder to stop.
-Look for ways to start writing a new history of how you two deal with this issue without fighting.
+Look for ways to start writing a new history of how you two deal with this issue without constantly fighting.

 - IDENTITY He’s protecting his self-identity.
 Sharing details about his relationships with his ex requires revealing parts of himself that he’s probably uncomfortable with others, especially you, knowing.
 Use this knowledge to be more understanding of why he's uncomfortable communicating with you.

 --Kurt Smith, Marriage Counselor